bionaut/packages/packages/fractional-order/README.md

 # Fractional Order Library

+> **⚠️ EXPERIMENTAL WARNING**: This library is currently in an experimental state and is not recommended for use by others.

+This library represents an experimental approach to ordering items.
+Initially, a lexicographical approach was attempted, but it proved to be faulty in certain scenarios.
+The current implementation uses numeric values, which to some extent fits the use case but is still far from ideal.

+It's worth noting that there are more robust solutions available.
+Libraries that use alphanumeric sortable strings seem to be the best approach for this kind of problem.
+This implementation should be considered a learning exercise rather than a production-ready solution.

 ## Overview

 The Fractional Order Library is a utility designed to generate, manipulate, and sort fractional keys within a specified range.
-The library operates with a constant step of `0.001`, making it suitable for generating evenly spaced fractional values.
-It also provides methods to place keys before, after, or between existing keys, and to sort arrays of keys or objects based on these keys.
+The library operates with a default step of `10`, which can be customized.
+It provides methods to place keys before, after, or between existing keys, and to sort arrays of keys or objects based on these keys.

 ## Installation